Introducing Conversation Intelligence, powered by Loris ->

 Here's a quick overview of the core differences between Mixpanel and Contentsquare:

-• While Mixpanel focuses solely on product analytics, Contentsquare provides a complete Experience Intelligence platform, combining Product Analytics, Experience Analytics, Digital Experience Monitoring, and Voice of Customer capabilities to give teams the full picture of their user experience and a roadmap for improvements
+• Mixpanel focuses solely on event-based product analytics, Contentsquare provides a complete experience intelligence platform, combining Product Analytics, Experience Analytics, Digital Experience Monitoring, and Voice of Customer capabilities to give teams the full picture of their user experience and a roadmap for improvements

-• Contentsquare's Digital Experience Monitoring suite automatically detects technical issues, quantifies their revenue impact, and helps prioritize fixes.
+• Contentsquare's experience monitoring suite automatically detects technical issues, quantifies their revenue impact, and fixes for you.
 Mixpanel offers basic error tracking but requires manual setup and lacks impact quantification

-• Contentsquare's comprehensive integrations with platforms like GA4, Adobe, and A/B testing tools create a complete view of the customer journey by connecting quantitative, qualitative, and technical insights.
-Mixpanel's integrations focus primarily on data import, limiting teams' ability to connect user behavior with broader experience metrics
+• Contentsquare's comprehensive integrations with platforms like GA4, Adobe, and A/B testing tools connect behavioral, qualitative, and technical insights into a single experience view, built on a complete, automatically captured dataset.
+Mixpanel’s integrations focus on data synchronization, making it harder to connect user behavior to the broader experience

 If you're looking for a new platform to improve your Experience Analytics, you've come to the right place!